mikaelvesavuori/minibook-better-apis/quality/clean-architecture.md

 The second thing, and very much cross-functional in regards to quality and stability, is having an understandable, concise and powerful software architecture.

+> It is not enough for code to work.

+— From [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) by Robert Martin.

 **🎯 Example 1**: You can see a clear taxonomy for how the overall project and the microservices are organized by simply browsing the folder structure and seeing how code is linked together.
 Let's look at the `FakeUser` service:

 ```